 Have you ever looked in the mirror and said, “I hate my weight,” and felt hopeless?
-You might wonder how you can feel good about your appearance when you feel so bad about your weight.
+You might wonder how you can feel good about your body when you feel so bad about your weight.

 Nothing could be further from the truth!

 In fact, staying in the “I can’t feel good about myself until I’m skinny” mentality is exactly what keeps us in a yo-yo cycle of dieting and deprivation, often followed by bingeing or emotional eating.
 What to do first?

 Stop the diet-binge cycle.
 When we give up dieting, we also challenge the belief that we deserve to be treated well only after losing weight.